Permutation groups arising from pattern involvement

-The main goal of this paper is to refine and strengthen the earlier known results on group classes that were summarized in Section~\ref{sec:AtkBea}.
-More precisely, we are going to describe the sequence
+The main goal of this paper is to refine and strengthen Theorems~\ref{thm:AtkBea-asymptotic} and \ref{thm:AtkBea-T4}.
+More precisely, we would like to describe the sequence

-for an arbitrary group $G \leq \symm{n}$.
+for an arbitrary permutation group $G \leq \symm{n}$.
 In view of Remark~\ref{rem:level-sequences} and Proposition~\ref{prop:S-subgroup}, studying such sequences is essentially the same thing as studying the levels of group classes.
-By Lemma~\ref{lem:Comp-Pat-transitive}, it suffices to determine $\Compn[n+1]{G}$ for every group $G \leq \symm{n}$ and for every $n \in \IN_+$.
-The entire sequence \eqref{eq:comp-sequence} can then be determined by applying such results repeatedly, one level at a time.
-Unfortunately, in some cases, we are not able to determine $\Compn[n+1]{G}$ exactly, but then we can take a suitable subgroup $H_1$ and an overgroup $H_2$ of $G$.
-The monotonicity of $\Compn[n+1]{}$ implies that $\Compn[n+1]{H_1} \leq \Compn[n+1]{G} \leq \Compn[n+1]{H_2}$, and we may still be able to obtain good lower and upper bounds for $\Compn[n+1]{G}$.
-With these results, it is also possible to find the exact point (or a good estimate) where the sequence \eqref{eq:comp-sequence} reaches one of the eventual sequences predicted by Theorem~\ref{thm:AtkBea-asymptotic}.
-In fact, we will see that, unless $\natcycle{n} \notin G$ and $G$ is intransitive or imprimitive, the smallest $i \in \IN$ for which $\Compn[n+i]{G}$ coincides with one of the possible eventual sequences is at most $2$.
+By Lemma~\ref{lem:Comp-Pat-transitive}, it would suffice to determine $\Compn[n+1]{G}$ for every group $G \leq \symm{n}$ and for every $n \in \IN_+$.
+The entire sequence \eqref{eq:comp-sequence} could then be determined by applying such results repeatedly, one level at a time.
+Unfortunately, in some cases, the exact description of $\Compn[n+1]{G}$ eludes us.
+Taking a suitable subgroup $H_1$ and an overgroup $H_2$ of $G$, the monotonicity of $\Compn[n+1]{}$ implies that $\Compn[n+1]{H_1} \leq \Compn[n+1]{G} \leq \Compn[n+1]{H_2}$, and we may nevertheless be able to obtain good lower and upper bounds for $\Compn[n+1]{G}$.
+With these results, it is also possible to find the exact point (or a good estimate) where the sequence \eqref{eq:comp-sequence} reaches one of the eventual stable sequences predicted by Theorem~\ref{thm:AtkBea-asymptotic}.
+In fact, we will see that, unless $\natcycle{n} \notin G$ and $G$ is intransitive or imprimitive, the smallest $i \in \IN$ for which $\Compn[n+i]{G}$ coincides with one of the stable sequences is at most $2$.

-For better readability and ease of reference, we have collected the main results of this paper in this section.
-They are presented in the form of several theorems.
-All proofs are postponed to later sections, and the reader who is not interested in details may safely skip those sections.